samjones00/docs/docs/_documentation/API-Design.md

 ## Structured Error Handling

-In the previous API we had a restriction that if you wanted structured exceptions on the client you need to have a Response DTO with the same name as your Request DTO but with a 'Response' suffix.
-This restriction has now been lifted and we will now just use a generic `ErrorResponse` when a Response DTO can't be found.
-This is a transparent technical detail you don't need to know about.
+When following the [explicit Response DTO Naming convention](/error-handling#error-response-types) ServiceStack will automatically populate the `ResponseStatus` property with a structured Error Response otherwise if returning other DTOs like naked collections ServiceStack will instead return a generic `ErrorResponse`, although this is mostly a transparent technical detail you don't need to know about as for schema-less formats like JSON they return the exact same wire-format.

-So Error Handling is effectively the same as it was before, but now can work without needing a Response DTO, e.g:
+[Error Handling](/error-handling) works naturally in ServiceStack where you can simply throw C# Exceptions, e.g:

 ```csharp
 public List<Reqstar> Post(Reqstar request)